 Telaga Mas Temple

-A serene atmosphere along the way follow by chirping birds.
+A serene atmosphere along the way followed by chirping birds.
 There are even monkeys in the way.
 Upon reaching the temple enjoy the tranquil environment.
 It will certainly take the pilgrim to a reposeful moment.
 Telaga Mas temple is just a fifth of the entire journey before reaching Lempuyang Luhur Temple.

-Lempuyang Temple – Visitors Guideline
+Lempuyang Temple Visitors Guideline

 Guests are not allowed to take off the sarong while inside the temple.
 As well as showing affection like kissing, hugging, and sitting in the dragon statue.
 Be careful with monkeys and watch out for personal belonging.
 As the temple itself is surrounded by lush green forest.
-There’s quite a chance to bump into a pack of a wild monkey.
+There’s quite a chance to bump into a pack of wild monkeys.